 Looking to start or grow your business, and not sure how best to optimize for growth?
 Read on for an exploration of the ups-and-downs of Etsy, plus information on alternative methods of selling online.

-3 Reasons Selling Digital Downloads on Etsy Limits Your Growth
+3 Reasons Selling Digital Downloads on Etsy May Limit Your Growth

 Minimal Branding Options

 Limited Marketing Opportunities